johnstaveley/SecurityEssentials/Developer README.md

 * Add the following task types from the Azure Marketplace as follows:
 	+ OWASP Dependency checker
 	+ White source bolt.
 This needs activation to run.
 See video here: https://bolt.whitesourcesoftware.com/whitesource-bolt-azure-devops#activate (You don't need to select to receive emails)
 	+ Secure DevOps Kit (AzSK) CICD Extensions for Azure tasks which have to be added to Azure Devops from the marketplace
+	+ Microsoft Security Code Analysis.
+If you purchase this extension it is shared with you, add from shared from the marketplace.
+If you do not purchase this then remove any tasks marked MSCA from azure-pipelines.yml
 * Set up service connection in Azure Devops -> Project Settings -> Service Connections -> Add new Azure Resource Manager service connection.
 This is to allow control of the Resource Group in Azure by Azure Devops
 * In Azure
 	+ Manage Service Principal -> View API Permissions -> Add Permission -> Azure Key Vault.
 Grant Admin Consent for Default Directory